EDOT .NET opinionated defaults

 - OpenTelemetry.Instrumentation.Wcf

-NOTE: Instrumentation assembly scanning is not supported when publishing using native AOT.
+Instrumentation assembly scanning is not supported for applications using native AOT compilation.

 Defaults for metrics